"Some people will tell you there is more to life than

 equipped with racks, whips and paddles for those whose sexual appetites

 range to the extreme.
+This establishment has its own dock making it possible for a ship to dock directly at the brothel.
 The peace is kept by several muscle bound bouncers who

 will take care of anyone who gets rough with the girls.
 Thirty prostitutes, ten